yiru-xiong/ProjectGallery/README.md

 ## 🧸 About Me
 I’m a certified AI practitioner, software development engineer, and data scientist with a passion for creating innovative tech solutions, transforming data into impactful business strategies and sources of inspiration💡.

-Outside of my professional world, I’m also a culinary adventurer always on the hunt for new flavors, an artist who uncovers beauty in tiny yet mighty details, a casual boxer who enjoys the thrill of challenges, and a storyteller deeply inspired by humanity, empathy, and love.
+Outside of my professional world, I’m also a culinary adventurer always on the hunt for new flavors, an artist who uncovers beauty in tiny yet mighty details, a casual boxer who enjoys the thrill of challenges, and a storyteller deeply inspired by humanity, empathy, and love 💜.

 ## 📫 Contact